cran/queuecomputer/README.md

 It is up to the user to provide arrival and service times, and therefore very complicated distributions can be simulated (by the user) and tested with this package.

+For detailed information regarding the algorithm used in this package see our arXiv preprint:

+Ebert, A., Wu, P., Mengersen, K., & Ruggeri, F. (2017).
+[Computationally Efficient Simulation of Queues: The R Package queuecomputer](https://arxiv.org/abs/1703.02151). arXiv preprint arXiv:1703.02151.

 Installation
 ------------